-Seminar in Educational Foundations 0.5 unit
+Seminar in Educational Foundations

 Prerequisite: completion of the first year of the BEd (Secondary) program

 Drawing on political, sociological, philosophical and historical perspectives, students in this course will investigate educational issues at the centre of wide public debate.
 The specific focus will vary from year to year.